Sherry's Run Blog

-When Gina and her husband, Ricky, crossed paths with Sherry’s Run in July of2013, her cancer had already spread into her lymph nodes and then into herbrain.
-Ricky heard about Sherry’s Run from a co-worker at the Dana Corporation near their hometown of Buffalo Valley.
+When Gina and her husband, Ricky, crossed paths with Sherry’s Run in July of 2013, her cancer had already spread into her lymph nodes and then into her brain.
 At the time, Gina was undergoing chemotherapy and radiation, but she was a fighter.
-Gina was no longer able to work, so when they learned that Sherry’s Run would be able toassist with necessary expenses like utility bills and provide grocery and gas cards, the Hunts were beyond grateful.
-Ricky says, even now, that Sherry’s Run gave a gift far greater than financial assistance.
+Gina was no longer able to work, so when they learned that Sherry’s Run would be able to assist with necessary expenses like utility bills and provide grocery and gas cards, the Hunts were beyond grateful.
 When asked how he felt about the assistance from Sherry's Run he said, “we always knew that someone cared about us.
 There are no words to describe how much that means.”